obi-ontology/obi-ontology.org/docs/data-categorical.md

         subClassOf 'categorical value specification'
         subClassOf 'specifies value of' only handedness

 Following this pattern, an instance of `handedness value specification` can have a **`specifies value of`** axiom pointing to a `handedness` class instance.
 This involves some extra setup because each `handedness` instance selection can't be referenced directly as a class - it needs to be "**punned**".
 In other words an individual needs to be created to mirror each categorical choice, so for example classes for left handedness, right handedness, ambidextrous handedness all need mirrored individuals - and in this case these are not native to the PATO ontology that the classes originate from.
-(Punning is accomplished manually in Protege by copying an existing class URI into the "Create a new Named individual" form, with the "new entity options ..." set to expect a user supplied name.
-This preserves the same identifier for both class and individual).

-**As well Protege, when opening a file and encountering an object property with an instance reference at one end and a class reference at the other, will automatically create an instance for the class, and give it the same ontology URI identifier.
+Punning is accomplished manually in Protege by copying an existing class URI into the "Create a new Named individual" form, with the "new entity options ..." set to expect a user supplied name.
+This preserves the same identifier for both class and individual. **As well, Protege, when opening a file and encountering an object property with an instance reference at one end and a class reference at the other, will automatically create an instance for the class, and give it the same ontology URI identifier.
 This eliminates reasoning errors that would otherwise arise, but also means you may end up with namedIndividual instances you didn't manually create.**   A TRUE CHARACTERIZATION ???

 The target could be expressed simply as "`has specified value` only xsd:anyURI", thus allowing values like xsd:anyURI [right-handedness](http://purl.obolibrary.org/obo/PATO_0002203){:target="_blank"} but this then requires some validation mechanism external to an OWL reasoner for limiting categorical values.